 - World C-3, where the fifth green spring (after the first three Piranha Plants) won't appear at times, and you need it to cross a very long gap.

 - Game Mod: An official one, All Night Nippon Super Mario Bros..
-Here, levels are recycled from the first game (but with modifications) and some of the enemy characters and all of the Mushroom Retainers were changed into Japanese celebrities.
+Here, levels are recycled from the first game (but with modifications) and some of the enemy characters and all of the Toads were changed into Japanese celebrities.
 It was given out as a raffle prize on the Japanese radio show "All Night Nippon".

 - Goomba Springboard: This play mechanic makes its debut in the Mario series here.
 Also the Trope Namer.
 For some reason, this mechanic is removed in the GBC release, playing more like its predecessor, although levels were edited to compensate the removal.

 - World 8-2 will repeat itself if a player tries to beat it like they would any other level.
 The only way to beat this level is to hit a block which spawns a vine to climb up to the flagpole in the sky.

 - Hard Mode Filler: Several levels are almost identical, such as 7-4◊ and C-4◊, 7-3◊ and C-3◊.
 7-3 is just a level where you have to use several springboards to get across long gaps; C-3 literally does nothing but add a Lakitu (but just that single addition makes the level much, much more frustrating).
 C-3 also has no checkpoint, unlike 7-3.
 Die at any point, especially during the wind section near the end which requires very precise timed jumps, and you're doing the whole stage over again.

 - Invincible Minor Minion: Buzzy Beetles become these in World 9-1.
 They can't be stomped on underwater, and can't be killed with fireballs, so they are effectively invincible.